Testbild/GANMetalCover/README.md

 This repository allows you to generate your own metal album covers.
 We used a Wasserstein GAN for that based on the GAN course from coursera.org (https://www.coursera.org/learn/build-basic-generative-adversarial-networks-gans/home/welcome).
 The model has been altered to fit our needs and work on RGB images.
 As our kaggle.com dataset was rather large and fans of Mastodon, we chose to only train the model on the main genre "Progressive" from the dataset.

+We also built a conditional GAN, that also learn the label and would eventually be able to generate an image based on the music genre with 128x128 images.
+Unfortunately our computational power was not big enough to have any results on this.
+There has been improvement after 24h of training, but not sufficient to justify longer training, especially compared to the training time, that has already been used on the 64x64.
+So if you are able to let that run on a more powerful machine, let us know.

+## Run the model

 In order to run the model please follow these steps:

 * Clone the repository